 These herbal Parks will help in conservation of species and also serve as gene-pool both for indigenous & exotic species.
 This endeavour of Haryana Forest Department has been appreciated by the public, practitioners and policy makers.

 The Herbal Nature Park is situated at Chuharpur Reserved Forest near Khizrabad on Bhud Kalan road in Yamuna Nagar district.
 It is about 35 KM. from Yamuna Nagar, 80 K.M. from Dehradun, 130K.M. from Chandigarh and 255 K.M. from New Delhi.
-Chuharpur Reserved Forest has an area of 184 Acre, with medium tree density of Khair, Simbal, Teak, Shisham etc. This Herbal Nature Park is dedicated to Late Ch.
+Chuharpur Reserved Forest has an area of 184 Acre, with a medium tree density of Khair, Simbal, Teak, Shisham etc. This Herbal Nature Park is dedicated to Late Ch.
 Devi Lal Ex.
 Dy.
 Prime Minister, of India.
-This park was inaugurated by the then Hon'ble Chief Minister of Haryana Ch.
+This park was inaugurated by the then Hon’ble Chief Minister of Haryana Ch.
 Om Parkash Chautala on 6 Nov.
 2001.

 The main objectives for developing this herbal park are :-